ENFJ and ENFJ personality type characters? What do these random letters mean?

 While finding out your personality type can lead to a more empowered you and authentic life, it helped me to reflect on where I am.

 Consequently, it showed me that my journey really is in alignment with my personality type.
-In fact, I found out that the ENFJ is personality type occurs in only about 2.2 percent of the population.
+In fact, I found out that my ENFJ personality type occurs in only about 2.2 percent of the population.
 As well as being extroverted, intuitive and feeling, they also have judging traits.
 They are known as being ‘people persons’ and thrive on connection, innovation, and leadership.
 At a deeper level, they are known for their unconquerable drive, their warm natures, their ability to inspire others, and their affinity for organisation.
 They are often regarded as excellent catalysts for the growth of their fellow human beings and can thus ignite positive transformation.

 Nonetheless, each of the 16 types has its own value and the diversity of personality types is imperative in any individual or team.
 Knowing yours can strengthen your understanding of self and inspire you to live an authentic life.

-An ENFJ Conclusion
+An ENFJ personality type characters Conclusion

 Importantly, discovering your personality type can be a fun and exciting way to learn more about yourself or your team.
 Subsequently, it can offer insight into your strengths, passions, and abilities and ultimately create more value and authenticity in your life.
 For example, within a group, it can enhance communication, enable team members to play to their particular strengths and encourage greater self-reflection.
 As a result, it leads to more positive outcomes, both professionally and personally.